Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Install other apps

-You can extend Optimizely through applications (apps, also known as add-ons) available for a wide selection of areas, for example analytics, search optimization, and marketing automation.
-Most apps are installed as NuGet packages, see Optimizely add-ons and Installing add-ons.
+You can extend Optimizely through applications (apps, also known as add-ons) that are available for a wide selection of areas, such as analytics, search optimization, and marketing automation.
+You install most apps as NuGet packages; see Optimizely add-ons and Install add-ons.

-If your solution will be using the Optimizely Digital Experience Platform cloud services, see DXP Requirements for supported apps.
+If your solution is using the Optimizely Digital Experience Platform cloud services, see DXP Requirements for supported apps.

 Cloud deployment